joostkremers/ebib/docs/ebib-manual.md

 # News

+## Version 2.27, October 2020

+  - Add customisation options `ebib-multiline-fields` and `ebib-fields-with-completion`.
+  - Remove customisation option `ebib-edit-author/editor-without-completion` (use
+    `ebib-fields-with-completion` instead).
+  - Remove customisation options `ebib-file-field`, `ebib-url-field` and `ebib-doi-field`.
+There is no point in customising these fields, because `biblatex` expects these fields to contain their intended values.

 ## Version 2.26, September 2020

   - Copy key, entry, reference or citation to the kill ring (and system